alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **1.8.
 Features**

 View my wireframes here.
--   One-page website with  **4**  main sections.
+-   One-page website with  a number of modal windows
--   Fixed navigation bar - Menu headings pointing to each of the 4 pages.
+-   Fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal.
 -   Home, About, Reserves and Contact pages
 -   Footer with Copyright info and Social Media icons
 -   (Add Country info via API - stretch goal dependent on time) - Stretch goal completed - Country REST API Info presented on About section.